Open Ports for Connections¶

 For ports information, see Ports for Hive.

 JDBC URI or hostname and port of your Hive database

 WebHDFS server and port

-If your Hive DB is deployed on AWS S3, parameters for Query Log Ingestion (QLI) over S3:
+If your Hive DB is deployed on Amazon S3, parameters for Query Log Ingestion (QLI) over S3:

 AWS Access Key ID

 If using Apache Spark, parameters for QLI with Spark:

 AWS Region—Region name should appear as listed in AWS API Gateway Table.

 Keytab: keytab access is supported.
 You will need to provide a valid keytab on the data source Settings page.